 The cultural activities of the College are supervised by the departments of Dance, Music and Drawing.
 College students have been regularly and enthusiastically participating in various cultural activities at the zonal and inter-zonal youth festivals and have brought laurels in dance, music, drawing & painting and drama competitions.
 The College too organizes several cultural activities like Desi Day, Maati Shilp, Garba dance and Annual Dance / Singing / Drawing / Sculpting / Cooking / Bridal-ornamentation competitions to encourage girl students for participation in large numbers.
 College's main Central Courtyard with an area of approx. 4000 sq.ft. is equipped with an open stage (30ft.x20ft.) and can accommodate 500-750 students while the adjoining corridors surrounding the Central Courtyard serves as the gallery to accommodate another set of 500-750 students.
 The Central Courtyard is canopied and used for all the activities and gatherings related to Music / Dance like Desi Day and National celebrations like International Day of Yoga, Independence Day, Republic Day held in the College.
-College has one more Courtyard with an area of approx. 2500 sq.ft. and is used for all the activities and gatherings related to Super Section and section and the activities and gatherings related to the super Section of a section of 200-250 is used for indoor cultural activities like Drama and Singing.
+College has one more Courtyard with an area of approx. 2500 sq.ft. and is used for all the activities and gatherings related to sculpting, drawing & painting like Maati Shilp.
+The Seminar Hall with seating capacity of 200-250 is used for indoor cultural activities like Drama and Singing.